George Foreman: Retirement

-Second comeback
+Comeback

 In 1987, after 10 years away from the ring, Foreman surprised the boxing world by announcing a comeback at the age of 38.
 In his autobiography, he wrote that his primary motive was to raise money to fund the youth center he had created, which had required much of the money he had earned in the initial phase of his career.
 Another stated ambition was to fight Mike Tyson.
 For his first fight, he went to Sacramento, California, where he beat journeyman Steve Zouski by a knockout in four rounds.
 Foreman weighed 267 lb for the fight and looked badly out of shape.
 Although many thought his decision to return to the ring was a mistake, Foreman countered that he had returned to prove that age was not a barrier to people achieving their goals (as he said later, he wanted to show that age 40 is not a "death sentence").
 He won four more bouts that year, gradually slimming down and improving his fitness.
-In 1988, he won nine times.
-Perhaps his most notable win during this period was a seventh-round knockout of former Light Heavyweight and Cruiserweight Champion Dwight Muhammad Qawi.
+In 1988, he won nine times, including a seventh-round knockout of former Light Heavyweight and Cruiserweight Champion Dwight Muhammad Qawi when referee Carlos Padilla Jr. stopped the fight.

-Having always been a deliberate fighter, Foreman had not lost much mobility in the ring since his first "retirement", although he found keeping his balance harder after throwing big punches and could no longer throw rapid combinations.
+Having always been a deliberate fighter, Foreman had not lost much mobility in the ring since his first retirement, although he found keeping his balance harder after throwing big punches and could no longer throw rapid combinations.
 He was still capable of landing heavy single blows, however.
-The late-round fatigue that had plagued him in the ring as a young man now seemed to be unexpectedly gone, and he could comfortably compete for 12 rounds.
-Foreman attributed this to his new, relaxed fighting style (he has spoken of how, earlier in his career, his lack of stamina came from an enormous amount of nervous tension).
+The late-round fatigue that had plagued him in the ring as a young man had improved and he could comfortably compete for 12 rounds.
+Foreman attributed this to his new, relaxed fighting style.

-By 1989, while continuing his comeback, Foreman had sold his name and face for the advertising of various products, selling everything from grills to mufflers on TV.
-For this purpose, his public persona was reinvented, and the formerly aloof, ominous Foreman had been replaced by a smiling, friendly George.
-Ali and he had become friends, and he followed in Ali's footsteps by making himself a celebrity outside boxing.
+By 1989, while continuing his comeback, Foreman sold his name and face for the advertising of various products, most notably the successful George Foreman Grill.
+His public persona improved considerably, and the formerly aloof, intimidating Foreman was replaced by a cheerful, friendly man who engaged in self-deprecation on The Tonight Show.
+He also befriended Ali and as the latter had done, made himself a celebrity outside of boxing.
 Foreman continued his string of victories, winning five more fights, the most impressive being a three-round win over Bert Cooper, who went on to contest the undisputed heavyweight title against Evander Holyfield.

 Foreman vs. Cooney

-In 1990, Foreman met former title challenger Gerry Cooney in Atlantic City.
+In 1990, Foreman met former title challenger Gerry Cooney in Atlantic City, New Jersey.
 Cooney was coming off a long period of inactivity, but was well regarded for his punching power.
 Cooney wobbled Foreman in the first round, but Foreman landed several powerful punches in the second round.
-Cooney was knocked down twice and Foreman scored a devastating KO.
+Cooney was knocked down twice and Foreman finished with a KO.
 Foreman went on to win four more fights that year.